 General information

-- Nil by mouth from 22.00hours on evening prior to procedure
+- Nil by mouth from 22.00 hours on evening prior to procedure

 - Early morning appointment desirable (9.00 hrs)